slavaim/windows-notes/APC.md

      }
 ```

-Prior to calling ```KiApcInterrupt``` a CPU and the kernel creates a frame on the stack that contains register state for interrupted thread.
+Prior to calling ```KiApcInterrupt``` a CPU and the kernel creates a frame on a stack that contains registers state for an interrupted thread.
-As you can see in the example below there is no call to KiApcInterrupt from the interrupted function ( ironicaly KiDeliverApc here but can be any ) so this is an interrupt.
+As you can see in the example below there is no call to KiApcInterrupt from the interrupted function ( ironicaly KiDeliverApc here but can be any ) so this is a genuine interrupt.
 ```
 1: kd> kn
  # Child-SP          RetAddr           Call Site